SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 });
 ```

-As you can see, we are making use of three environment variables to connect to the cache.
-But these environment variables are not magical, they come from somewhere, and that somewhere is us.
-To add these variables click on `Edit Envionment Variables` in the bottom panel.
+As you can see, the code is making use of three environment variables to connect to the cache.
+Unfortunately, these environment variables are not magical, they are injected from someone, and that someone is you.
+To add these variables, click on `Edit Envionment Variables` in the bottom panel.

 ![Edit Env](./images/25.png)

-Finally, add these values as environment variables:
+Add these values as environment variables:

 ```
 SITE: electronics